3 Steps to ISO 9001 Certification – 2023 Update

 - Define the QMS by preparing the required documentation

 - Implement the QMS by establishing the management review

 - Verify the QMS by completing the internal audit

-For most small companies, it takes 3-4 months to complete these steps effectively so they can be demonstrated during the certification audit.
-Most initial certification audits require follow up actions to correct minor issues found by the Registrar.
+For most small companies, it takes three to four months to complete these steps effectively for demonstration during the certification audit.
+Most initial certification audits require follow-up actions to correct minor issues found by the Registrar.
 But a successful certification audit is one where the QMS is in place and can be demonstrated.
 It does not require everything to be perfect.
 After all, ISO also requires continual improvement.
-That means, there will always be something to be improved.
+That means there will always be something to be improved.
 That’s the point, after all.–Scott Dawson, President of Core Business Solutions, Inc.